 :Mickey’s (aka Miscellania):

 Just over the Ponte Sisto and down the road to the right (Via di Ponte Sisto).
-If you head up to the next piazzetta (Piazza San Giovanni di Malva) it’s on the left behind you.
+If you head up to the next piazzetta (Piazza San Giovanni di Malva) and walk a bit further up the road on the right, it will eventually be on the left behind you.
+(This is a bad description, but with medieval roads, it is not easy to describe – you know what, just reference the map).
 E’s favorite pizza in Rome.
 It does some killer Salsiccia e Broccoli, Salsiccia e Patate, and Salsiccia e Ricotta.
+It’s hidden location makes it better than other more touristy options, honestly.

 While facing the Pantheon, turn around and take the road to the right.
 It’s up a bit on the left.
 Order the size of cup (“coppa“) or cone (“cono“) plus the number of scoops at the register near the candy in the back.
 It’s up a couple steps.
 Best gelato and mousse in Rome.